kixelo/Web-mapping-with-Python/README.md

 ## Data from:
 ```
 [wikipedia](https://en.wikipedia.org/wiki/List_of_cities_and_towns_in_Slovakia),
-so I used the **Wikipedia** data for creating .txt file, with columns: "Name", "Population 2019", "Lattitude" and "Longitude" and use the data for the project.
+so I used the **Wikipedia** data for creating .txt file, with columns: "Name", "Population 2019", "Latitude" and "Longitude" and use the data for the project.
 ```